twilio-labs/function-templates/covid-vaccine-faq-bot/prerequisites/dialogflow-config.md

 You can find more specific instructions in the `studioflow-agent-generator.ipynb` Jupyter notebook.

-Once you have your agent read, follow Steps 2 and 3 from Option 1 to configure your Dialogflow agent in your Google project.
+Once you have your agent ready, follow Steps 2 and 3 from Option 1 to configure your Dialogflow agent in your Google project.